RVihaan/RemyaJayachandran/README.md

 # Flop ratio : No. of D FF/ No. of cells  = 1613/ 14876 = 0.1084 = 10.
 84 %

 ........................................................................................................................................................
-# DAY2 : Good Fllor Plan Vs Bad Floorplan and Introduction to Library Cells
+# DAY2 : Good Floor Plan Vs Bad Floorplan and Introduction to Library Cells
 # FloorPlanning

 # % run_floorplan